 Applying for a birth certificate in South Africa

-The new regulations under the Births and Deaths Amendment Act specify that all parents will be issued with unabridged birth certificates.
+The new regulations under the Births and Deaths Amendment Act specify that an unabridged birth certificate is issued to all parents.
 This certificate specifies both parents’ details, including their ID numbers, full names, city of birth and citizenship.
-This measure is aimed at preventing incidences of fraud and human trafficking.
+This measure aims to prevent incidences of fraud and human trafficking.

-The new immigration law that came into effect on 1 June 2015 specifies that children younger than 18 years of age will need an unabridged birth certificate when they enter or leave the country.
+The new immigration law that came into effect on 1 June 2015 specifies that children younger than 18 years will need an unabridged birth certificate when they enter or leave the country.

 How to apply

 Newborn babies will receive an unabridged certificate free of charge.
-However, if you want to apply for a new unabridged certificate, lost your birth certificate or you need additional copies, you must
+However, if you want to apply for a new unabridged certificate, lost your birth certificate or need additional copies, you must